A great day pack for those lighter days in the Outdoors

 The front compartment has a suspended Tablet compartment which can take a 10-inch tablet.
 There’s also a small zippered compartment here, and more room for storage at the very front, and a small attachment loop at the top of the compartment.

 The Camera compartment is showing just two inserts but there are five spares, so there’s seven in all.
 Two of these inserts have internal pockets, which would allow for storage of a GoPro, or similar.
 There are two memory card compartments as well on the door flap.

 The All Weather (AW) is stored at the top of the pack, to the rear.

 Glove-friendly zip pulls on the camera compartment are a bonus.

-Overall I’m impressed with this pack.
-It represents good value for money, for those on a tight budget.
+Overall, I’m impressed with this pack.
+It represents excellent value for money, for those on a tight budget.